Tensor ideals of abelian type and quantum groups: Duflo involutions in monoidal categories

 \begin{remark} We have the same statement as in Theorem~\ref{ThmMM} for a left cell $\Gamma$.
 The first two equivalent characterisations become: \begin{enumerate} \item For every $Y\in\Gamma$ the morphism $Y\xrightarrow{Y\otimes\delta} Y\otimes D$ is a split monomorphism and $D$ is in the right thick tensor ideal generated by ${}^\ast Y$. \item For every $Y\in\cA$, we have $Y\in \Gamma$ if and only if $\co_{{}^\ast Y}$ factors through $\delta$ via a direct summand $D$ of ${}^\ast Y\otimes Y$. \end{enumerate} We can also formulate a dual version.
 Let $P$ be a right cell.
 There exists unique (up to isomorphism) $\delta: D\to\unit$ with $D$ indecomposable that can be characterised by either of: \begin{enumerate} \item For every $Y\in P$, the morphism $D\otimes Y\xrightarrow{\delta\otimes Y}Y$ is a split epimorphism and $D$ is in the left thick tensor ideal generated by ${}^\ast Y$. \item For every $Y\in\cA$, we have $Y\in P$ if and only if $\ev_{{}^\ast Y}$ factors through $\delta$ via a direct summand $D$ of $Y\otimes {}^\ast Y$. \end{enumerate} One can pass from one version of the theorem to another by considering the opposite/reversed monoidal categories. \end{remark}

-With Theorem~\ref{ThmMM} stated in sufficient generality, and with the results of Theorem~\ref{ThmP3} and \S \ref{SBM} in mind, it is now tempting to extend the concept of Duflo elements to the $p$-version of Kazhdan-Lusztig theory, see \cite{JW}: \begin{example} Let $(W,S)$ be a Coxeter group and $\bk$ a field of characteristic $p>0$.
+With Theorem~\ref{ThmMM} stated in sufficient generality, and with the results of Theorem~\ref{ThmP3} and \S \ref{SBM} in mind, it is now tempting to extend the concept of Duflo elements to the $p$-version of Kazhdan-Lusztig theory, see \cite{JW}.
+Crucially, in this case the categorification does not satisfy~\ref{DefS}(2) so that the approach of Sections \ref{sec:disti} and \ref{sec:invo} does not apply. \begin{example} Let $(W,S)$ be a Coxeter group and $\bk$ a field of characteristic $p>0$.
 Theorem~\ref{ThmMM} applies to the diagrammatic category of Soergel bimodules $\cS_W$ from~\cite{EW16}, a pseudo-tensor category over $\bk$.
 The right cells in $\cS_W$ are in canonical bijection with the $p$-Kazhdan-Lusztig cells in $W$ and, for each right $p$-cell $P\subset W$, Theorem~\ref{ThmMM} defines a corresponding ``$p$-Duflo element'' $x\in P$, so that $B_x\langle a\rangle=D$, for some $a\in\mZ$.

 For example, if $W$ is the infinite dihedral group with generators $s,t$, then the $p$-Duflo elements are the involutions